Frequently Asked Questions for Employers

 Yes, as long as the student is receiving Work-Study for both the Fall and Winter terms.

-If a Student does not earn all of his/her Work Study award during Fall/Winter is the remaining balance carried over to Spring/Summer?
+- If a Student does not earn all of their Work Study award during Fall/Winter is the remaining balance carried over to Spring/Summer?

 No. Work Study is awarded for a specific period; Fall/Winter or Spring/Summer.

-Because I’m only paying a percentage of my Work-Study student’s earnings can his/her hourly wage rate be higher than that of my non-Work-Study student?
+- Because I’m only paying a percentage of my Work-Study student’s earnings can their hourly wage rate be higher than that of my non-Work-Study student?

 No. In accordance with the Fair Labor Law (equal wage for equal work) and office policy, students performing the same job must be paid the same hourly wage rate.
 However, if one student has more direct job related experience, this is an allowable exception.